nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-lists-and-directories.md

         version: '1'

 ---
-In the Nuxeo Platform, a **directory** is used to provide a abstraction on all referential data that can be manipulated inside the application.
-These data are (mostly) table-like data that lives outside of the VCS document storage database:
+In the Nuxeo Platform, a **directory** is used to provide an abstraction on all referential data that can be manipulated inside the application.
+These data are (mostly) table-like data that live outside of the VCS document storage database:

 *   Users,
 *   Groups of users,